jerch/inwasm/README.md

 # if you have a working emsdk v2, maybe place a symlink
 ln -s /path/to/emsdk .
 # install dependencies (pulls emsdk, if not symlinked)
-yarn
+npm install
 ```

-Now things are ready to use, with `yarn start` browser support can be tested (see console.log).
+Now things are ready to use, with `npm start` browser support can be tested (see console.log).

 ### Wasm integration